b1llywitant0/dbt-semantic-layer-implementation/README.md

 - [Kowl](https://github.com/theurichde/kowl) for Kafka UI,
 - [Airflow](https://airflow.apache.org/) + [dbt](https://www.getdbt.com/) to transform data inside OLAP database.

-All of the components used is containerized in [Docker](https://www.docker.com/) for ease of setup.
+All of the components used are containerized in [Docker](https://www.docker.com/) for ease of setup.

 ## Prerequisites